aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_VERTEX_ELEMENT_SRC_OFFSET_4BYTE_ALIGNED_ONLY``: This CAP describes
   a hw limitation.
 If true, pipe_vertex_element::src_offset must always be aligned to 4.
 If false, there are no restrictions on src_offset.
+* ``PIPE_CAP_USER_INDEX_BUFFERS``: Whether user index buffers are supported.
+  If not, the state tracker must upload all indices which are not in hw resources.
+* ``PIPE_CAP_USER_CONSTANT_BUFFERS``: Whether user constant buffers are supported.
+If not, the state tracker must upload constants which are not in hw resources.